nikhilsath/crossbook/README.md

 ## Current Status

 * **Detail View Layout Editor:** drag-and-drop and resizing are fully functional and layouts save via the `/<table>/layout` endpoint.
 * **Setup Wizard:** `/wizard/` walks through choosing or creating a database, adjusting settings, adding an initial table, and optionally importing a CSV.
 Step 3 can now import a CSV file to populate the table schema automatically.
+Wizard routes store progress information in the Flask `session` so each step remembers prior choices.

 ## Implemented Features